Paralegal Burnout Rate and How to Avoid Paralegal Burnout

 Her key findings include:

 Those revelations are really impactful.
-Workload and burnout are often linked.
+Workload and paralegal burnout are often linked.
 Lack of recognition, however, is a surprising finding.
 It could mean that when people don’t feel valued, they can quickly sink into feeling burned out.

 From those learnings and other expertise, the root causes of burnout in paralegals are easier to define.